bowenlong1/E-commerce-recommendation/README.md

 Happy Women's Day!
-I'm glad to be your coworker.
+I appreciate being part of the team and thank you for your leadership and guidance as always.
 Enjoy the holiday and have a fantastic weekend!